Churchill and Racism: Think a Little Deeper

 Q: Another new movie, A United Kingdom, saddles Churchill with racism.
-It’s the story of Seretse Khama, a member of the Bechuanaland royal family and heir to the throne.
+It’s the story of Seretse Khama of the Bechuanaland royal family and heir to the throne.
 After studying in England, he meets and marries a British woman, Ruth Williams.
-The South African government, which is adopting Apartheid, is troubled by the interracial marriage and presses the Attlee government in Britain to exile Khama, which they do.
+The South African government, which is adopting Apartheid, is troubled by the interracial marriage.
+It presses the Attlee government in Britain to exile Khama, which they do.
 Churchill is not a character in the film, but we are told that he supports Khama and will restore him if Churchill’s party wins the 1951 election.
-Churchill does win, but now we are told he will not return Khama as promised.
+Churchill does win, but now we are told he has exiled Khama for life.
 The movie as usual compresses history and tells us at best a version of the truth.
 I am wondering if the Churchill part of the story is accurate. —P.L., Richmond, Va.

-A: I heard about this and bounced it off others, because I am a bit busy fending off nonsense about Churchill in “Viceroy’s House,” “The Crown,” and other Drama that Goes Bump in the Night.
+A: It is not.
+I heard about this and bounced it off others, because I am a bit busy fending off nonsense about Churchill in “Viceroy’s House,” “The Crown,” and other Drama that Goes Bump in the Night.
 A colleague replies:

-It’s broadly true.
 The Labour government exiled Khama in 1951, when he returned to England where he had been a Law student.
-In 1956 he was allowed to go home as a private citizen before entering politics in 1961.
-As for the charge of racism, you can’t compare today with the 1950s; it was a different world.
+In 1956 he was allowed to return as a private citizen before entering politics in 1961.
+As for the charge of racism, you can’t compare today with the 1950s.
+It was a different world.

 Another Churchill scholar, author of a recent book on Churchill’s thought, challenges even the “different world” excuse. by responding as follows.
 This is certainly something to think about.
 Anyone reading this may do so.
 Note particularly the bold face: